4.6 Risk, Protective Factors, and Developmental Psychopathology

 • Ask how family, school, culture, peers, health, and policy shape the pathway.

-• Avoid deterministic language when discussing early adversity or genetic vulnerability.
+• Avoid deterministic language about early adversity or genetic vulnerability.

-• Match intervention to developmental level and mechanism of maintenance.
+• Match intervention to developmental level and the mechanism maintaining the problem.

 • Prioritize safety when abuse, self-harm, violence, exploitation, or severe neglect is present.

-Developmental psychopathology links this chapter to assessment and treatment chapters.
-It turns symptom lists into pathways.
-On the exam, the strongest answer often asks what maintains the problem now and what protective system can be strengthened.
+Developmental psychopathology links this chapter to the assessment and treatment domains: it turns symptom lists into pathways.
+On the EPPP, the strongest answer usually asks what maintains the problem now and which protective system can be strengthened.

 Test Your Knowledge